kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/analytics/multiwoz_2.4_n200/readme.md

 # 📊 PLD Benchmark Dataset (MultiWOZ 2.4 — N=200)

+Note: For an applied end-to-end implementation case (including runtime logging and repair orchestration), see `/analytics/case_study_end_to_end.md`.

 **Evaluation Reference Set for Phase Loop Dynamics (PLD) Runtime**

 This directory contains a curated evaluation set derived from: